 There is a need for immediate, ambitious and coordinated action if we are to avoid a 'development emergency'.
-We call on OECD Ministers to undertake the following:
+We call on G8 Leaders to undertake the following:

-- Increase ODA to meet the targets of spending 0.7 percent of GNI on ODA and introduce 'mechanisms to monitor progress on promises', as agreed at Gleneagles, ensuring that any move to measure other financial flows in a 'whole of country' approach does not deflect from measuring these commitments.
-Ensure that there is no re-tying or tying of aid in existing or new development programmes. - Support reform of the conditionality framework such that the International Financial Institutions (IFIs) remove harmful economic policy conditionality and support expansionary recovery programmes in developing countries in line with commitments made at the G20 London Summit. - Ensure that the IFIs expand their debt relief initiatives. - Keep food security on the agenda and work to build longer term agricultural resilience so that people can afford basic staples and have secure and sustainable access to food. - Place decent work at the heart of development assistance and support measures to tackle indecent, informal and unprotected work, particularly focusing on women, while reversing the trend in increasing precariousness of employment within the formal economy and support partner countries' ratification and enforcement of core ILO Conventions.
+- Increase ODA to meet targets of spending 0.7 percent of GNI on ODA and introduce 'mechanisms to monitor progress on promises', as agreed at Gleneagles, ensuring that any move to measure other financial flows in a 'whole of country' approach does not deflect from measuring these commitments.
+Ensure that there is no re-tying or tying of aid in existing or new development programmes. - Support reform of the conditionality framework such that the International Financial Institutions (IFIs) remove harmful economic policy conditionality and support expansionary recovery programmes in developing countries in line with commitments made at the G20 London Summit. - Ensure that the IFIs expand their debt relief initiatives. - Keep food security on the agenda and work to build longer term agricultural resilience so that people can afford basic staples and have secure and sustainable access to food.
+This means tackling the prevailing model of agribusiness, which has served to severely undermine rural livelihoods and communities in many countries. - Place decent work at the heart of development assistance and support measures to tackle indecent, informal and unprotected work, particularly focusing on women, while reversing the trend in increasing precariousness of employment within the formal economy and support partner countries' ratification and enforcement of core ILO Conventions. - Invest in a 'Global New Deal' that rebuild economies on the solid foundations of primary and secondary education, vocational education and training and higher education and research; meet the US\$1.2bn shortfall in the Education for All Fast-track Initiative (FTI) and implement reforms to improve disbursement rates and achieve gender parity in primary school enrolment; and provide primary education for every child. - Abandon healthcare policies that weaken public health systems; protect health workers from occupational hazards such as HIV/AID by ear-marking financial contributions to Global Health Initiatives for protection programmes and support immunisation programmes for health workers in developing countries; tackle the global shortage of health workers, address the reliance of developed countries on health workers from poorer countries and adopt a global code of practice for the ethical recruitment of migrant health workers. - In water and sanitation projects, support the participation of workers and unions in capacity-building and in the development and implementation of projects, whether these are developed locally, nationally, or with donors and IFIs; support capacity-building centres and public-public partnerships that allow public utilities to help each other, without recourse to privatisation.